lifelike/pangamebook/README.md

 # Pangamebook
-[Pandoc](https://pandoc.org) is a free tool that converts documents between a large number of file formats. *Pangamebook* is a filter that can be used with Pandoc to shuffle and number sections in the document being converted.
-The only known use-case is to create a classic [gamebook](https://en.wikipedia.org/wiki/Gamebook).
+[Pandoc](https://pandoc.org) is a free tool that converts documents between a large number of file formats. **Pangamebook** is a filter that can be used with Pandoc to shuffle and number sections in the document being converted.
+The only known use-case is to create classic [gamebooks](https://en.wikipedia.org/wiki/Gamebook).

 Pandoc and Pangamebook should run on most modern computers.
-It has been tested on desktop computers running Windows 10, Linux (Lubuntu and Debian) and FreeBSD 13.0.
+It has been tested on desktop computers running Windows 10, Linux (Lubuntu and Debian) and FreeBSD.
 Also on a Raspberry Pi 4 running Raspberry Pi OS and on an Android phone (in Termux).
 Tested versions of Pandoc include 2.9.2.1 and 3.0.

-(TBD: Test in OSX.)

 # Installing
 To use this filter you need to have Pandoc 2.1 or later installed (see